Susheate/Hyprland-config-for-AZERTY-layout/README.md

 This collection of config files can be used as it is or as a base for further configuration.

-## Installation :
+## Installing/Updating :

-If you want the latest version :
+If you wish to use the latest version :
 ```bash
 git clone https://github.com/Susheate/Hyprland-config-for-AZERTY-layout.git && cd Hyprland-config-for-AZERTY-layout && sh install.sh
 ```
+# Using this command will replace your current configuration files!
 If you want a fully tested version, use the releases.

 ## Documentation :